The Dining Room with magnificent panoramic sea views offers traditional five-course table d'hôte dining

 The Dining Room at The Nare has spectacular sea views on three sides and offers traditional five-course dining.
 The Table d'Hôte menu, which changes every evening, is a classic silver service affair with a fabulous hors d'oeuvres trolley, guéridon-served flambés, homemade puddings and a renowned selection of West Country cheeses.
 Portloe lobster is on the menu every night as well as an abundance of seafood and other local produce, and of course generous helpings of Cornish clotted cream.

-Sunday Lunch at The Nare is a gracious affair.
-Arrive in time for an aperitif in the Cocktail Lounge after which you will be shown to your table in the Dining Room, with its panoramic views on three sides.
-Slightly formal, but certainly not stuffy, our traditional Sunday Lunch is a reminder of days gone by where service and quality combine to ensure your visit to the hotel is one to remember.
-Whether you are sharing an intimate table for two or a larger table for a special birthday or anniversary, Sunday Lunch at The Nare is an occasion not to be missed.
+The Traditional Sunday Luncheon at The Nare is a gracious affair.
+Arrive in time for an aperitif in the cocktail lounge after which you will be shown to your table in the Dining Room, with its panoramic views on three sides.
+Slightly formal, but certainly not stuffy, this proper Sunday Lunch is a reminder of days gone by.
+Whether one is sharing an intimate table for two or a larger table for a special birthday or anniversary, The Nare's Traditional Sunday Luncheon is an occasion not to be missed.

 Early Children's Supper and Family Dining are ideal for families with younger children